top of page

 Graduate Student

-Harley Layman is a fourth-year clinical psychology graduate student at Oklahoma State University.
-She is currently funded by a NIH T32 training grant for doctoral biomedical researchers from underrepresented populations.
+Harley Layman is a fifth-year clinical psychology graduate student at Oklahoma State University.
+Her work is currently funded by a NIH T32 training grant for doctoral biomedical researchers from underrepresented populations.
 Her research interests include investigating the relationship between mental and physical factors related to body image disturbance.
 Specifically, she is interested in examining how the internalization of and drive for different body ideals are associated with different eating and exercise behaviors, psychological factors (e.g., adverse childhood experiences), and physiological and neurocognitive consequences (i.e., inflammation and cognitive function).
 In her spare time, you can find her at the gym, walking her dog, Winston, watching Greys Anatomy, and playing games with friends.

 osu logo.png